Thinking about visiting Oregon’s only National Park?

 Crater Lake National Park is Oregon’s only National Park, and it doesn’t have a physical address.
 Type in Crater Lake and Rim Village to help you find the park.

 We flew into Medford and rented a car at the airport.
-It’s about 75 miles from Medford Airport to Crater Lake National Park.
+It’s about 75 miles from Medford Airport to the National Park.
 There is also an airport at Klamath Falls.

 Itinerary: Day 1

-If you only have one day to spend at Crater Lake National Park, your best bet is to start exploring the scenic route.
+If you only have one day to spend at this national park, your best bet is to start exploring the scenic route.
 There are more than 30 lookouts on Rim Drive, a 33-mile road around the lake.
 It’s packed with fantastic lookouts, including Phantom Ship overlook and Vidae Falls.

 You can complete the drive in two hours.